Netcracker/KubeMarine/documentation/TlsTermination.md

 ## TLS termination on Nginx Ingress Controller

 This is the default recommended approach to TLS termination on kubetool-installed environments.
+This approach is applicable when MTLS is not used in kubernetes and all the communications between pods are over plain HTTP.
 High-level overview of this approach is shown on the following diagram.

 ![](/documentation/images/tls-termination-nginx.png)